Drishti839/embrace-global/README.md

 **Use Lovable**

-Simply visit the [(https://embrace-global.lovable.app)](https://embrace-global.lovable.app) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.